mikolainer/ipedit/README.md

 - add some tests to check complex changes like inserting from buffer
 - make new tests passed
 - check other kits to build (compiler, Qt versions, other IDEs)
-- make a wrapper on `QLineEdit` with no inheriting to make the library more safety to use
-- make a tooltip with an integer presentation of IP v4